ultmaster/runexe/readme.md

   -m <value>    - memory limit.
 Terminate if anonymous virtual memory of the
                   process exceeds <value> bytes.
 Use suffixes K, M, G to specify kilo, mega, gigabytes.
-  -D k=v        - environment.
-If any is specified, existing environment is
-                  cleared.
   -d <value>    - current directory for the process.
   -i <filename> - redirect standard input to <filename>.
   -o <filename> - redirect standard output to <filename>.